Meet Our People

 Dr. Mayme Hostetter

-As Relay's chief operating officer, Pamela Inbasekaran ensures that the institution sets and meets annual targets through strong systems, effective communication, meaningful professional development, and a productive work environment.
-Previously, Inbasekaran served as chief talent officer at Relay and led community engagement and enrichment programming at North Star Academy Charter School of Newark, a member of Uncommon Schools.
+As Relay's executive vice president, Pamela Inbasekaran is responsible for running an equitable and inclusive institution that sets and meets its annual targets through strong systems, effective communication, people development, decision making, and a productive and joyful work environment.
+Previously, Inbasekaran served as chief operating officer and chief talent officer at Relay and led community engagement and non-academic programming at North Star Academy Charter School of Newark, a member of Uncommon Schools.
 She also helped build and refine recruitment systems for the Uncommon Schools home office.
 She began her career as a middle school special education teacher and coordinator at M.S.
 224 in the South Bronx, through Teach For America.

 Inbasekaran earned an M.S. in teaching from Pace University and a B.A. in economics and American culture from the University of Michigan.